 LA CAUSA is part of YouthBuild USA, a national non-profit organization that works to unleash the positive energy of low-income young people to rebuild their lives and communities.
 In YouthBuild programs, low-income young people ages 16-24 work full-time for 6 to 24 months towards their high school diplomas while learning job skills by building affordable housing in their communities.
 Emphasis is placed on leadership development, community service, and the creation of a positive mini-community of adults and youth committed to each other’s success.
-Students may earn AmeriCorps education awards though their home building and other community service.
 At exit they are placed in college, jobs, or both.

 Construction @ LA CAUSA YouthBuild